ajsmit/Basic_stats/docs/04-graphics.md

 library(RColorBrewer)
 ```

 Here we shall provide examples of many kinds of graphical data summaries.
 We use **ggplot2** for these figures and will refrain from using the base R graphs.
 We shall provide examples of various themes so you can see what is available to use for your own plots.
 We also include various modifications of the default plots so you can get an idea of how to modify some of the plot characteristics, and we always make sure that our graphs are publication ready.
 The best way to learn is to work by example.
-Deeper understanding will emergy only from working through all of these example plots, and making your own changes here and there to see how your own modification will affect your graphs' appearance.
+Deeper understanding will emerge only from working through all of these example plots, and making your own changes here and there to see how your own modification will affect your graphs' appearance.
 Then find your own data and plot them.
 As always, liberally make use of the built-in help facility (the more you do, the easier it becomes, like riding a bicycle).
 Also, don't be shy to use Google.

 ## Frequency distributions

 ### Qualitative data

-Qualitative data that describe group representivity to various categories are best presented as frequency distribution histograms (I interchangably use histograms, frequency histograms, and frequency distribution histograms).
+Qualitative data that describe group representivity to various categories are best presented as frequency distribution histograms (I interchangeably use histograms, frequency histograms, and frequency distribution histograms).
 Histograms apply to categorical data.
-Although it can be presented numerically in tabular form, one more frequently creates a bar or pie graph of the number of occurences in a collection of non-overlapping classes or categories.
+Although it can be presented numerically in tabular form, one more frequently creates a bar or pie graph of the number of occurrences in a collection of non-overlapping classes or categories.
 Both the data and graphical displays will be demonstrated here.

 The first case of a frequency distribution histogram is one that shows the raw counts per each of the categories that are represented in the data.
 The count within each of the categories (represented by a bar graph called a histogram) sums to the sample size, $n$.
-In the second case, we may want to report that data as proportions.
+In the second case, we may want to report those data as proportions.
 Here we show the frequency proportion in a collection of non-overlapping categories.
 For example, we have a sample size of 12 ($n=12$).
 In this sample, two are coloured blue, six red, and five purple.
 The relative proportions are $2/12=0.1666667$ blue, $6/12=0.5$ red, and $5/12=0.4166667$ purple.
 The important thing to note here is that the relative proportions sum to 1, i.e. $0.1666667+0.5+0.4166667=1$.
 These data may be presented as a table or as a graph.

 Let us demonstrate the numerical and graphical summaries using the built-in `iris` data: